 Hemophilia Treatment Centers (HTCs) are available for support.
-A CDC study of 3,000 people with hemophilia found that those who used a HTC were 40 percent less likely to die of a complication related to their condition.
+A CDC study of 3,000 people with hemophilia found that those who used an HTC were

-To protect against injuries that can cause bleeding, a person can wear padding.
-Extra care is needed when participating in sports or high impact activities.
+To protect against injuries that can cause bleeding, a person can wear protective gear.
+They should also take extra precautions, such as consulting a physician, when participating in sports or high impact activities.

 People living with hemophilia may experience bleeding following a shot.
 However, this should not stop someone from getting vaccinated.